Updated: Mar 2

 Make sure that each item can be mitigated with a practical action plan; items that cannot be mitigated with an action plan must be re-discussed and broken into smaller items.

-Set the goals, and do not commit to items that you cannot really handle.
+Set the goals, and do not commit to items you cannot handle.

 Make sure to show the team the improvement from the previous sprint

-By following these simple steps, I can assure you that your retrospectives will become much more efficient and result in increased collaboration from the team.
+By following these simple steps, I can assure you that your retrospectives will become much more efficient and increase collaboration from the team.

 Break the Ice if needed

-The best retrospectives that I have taken part in were ones in which every team member had the confidence to say whatever he or she wanted to without being judged by the other team members.
+The best retrospectives that I have taken part in were ones in which every team member had the confidence to say whatever they wanted to without being judged by the other team members.
 Retrospectives will never be as good as they can be when team members do not feel comfortable, confident and in a safe place.

 A few things that can help: